iBaa/PlexConnect/update/OSX/readme.md

 # Step 2 clone the repo then download the entire code here (download zip) http://alturl.com/4ib3f then enter these commands into terminal (put this in a non system folder like documents or something to avoid database errors that may prevent OpenConnect or webconnect from functioning)

-## Installation:
+## Proper installation:
 ```sh
 sudo su
 cd /Applications
 git clone https://github.com/iBaa/PlexConnect.git
 ```
-# copy the update/OSX folder to the cloned repo then Naviagate to the new /update/OSX folder <-----OSX is a subfolder of Update:
+# Copy the update/OSX folder to the cloned repo then Naviagate to the new /update/OSX folder <-----OSX is a subfolder of Update:
 ```sh
 chmod +x install.bash
 ./install.bash
 ```
-# OR enter these commands into terminal if you have an existing cloned PlexConnect folder:
+# Or enter these commands into terminal if you have an existing cloned PlexConnect folder:
 ```sh
 sudo su
 ## Naviagate to your PlexConnect base directory